Murphree-Brian/ELK-stack/README.md

 - Run the playbook, and navigate to /etc to check that the installation worked as expected.

-- `/etc/ansible/hosts`
+-The file for this configuration in ansible is labeled: `/etc/ansible/hosts`
-- pentest.yml
+- Then create a file called `pentest.yml`, and update it with the playbook at the bottom
-- Kibana
+- The http address of Kibana through 5601 is as follows; http://[ELK VM external IP]:5601/app/kibana#/home

-Contained underneath is the configuration of .yml file. (for my purposes, this was named pentest.yml):
+Contained underneath is the configuration of pentest.yml, the file to configure Docker and Python:

 ```yaml